ipfs/specs/src/unixfs.md

   the path components for sharding.
 Currently, all HAMT implementations use `murmur3-x64-64` (`0x22`), and this value MUST be consistent across all shards within the same HAMT structure
 - `decode(PBNode.Data).fanout` is REQUIRED for HAMTShard nodes (though marked optional in the protobuf schema).
 The value MUST be a power of two and at most 1024.
+Implementations SHOULD require fanout to be a multiple of 8 to ensure the bitfield aligns to byte boundaries.
+  Popular values are: 256, 512, 1024.
+The most common fanout is 256 (8-bit buckets),
+  providing a good balance between tree depth and node size.

   This determines the number of possible bucket indices (permutations) at each level of the trie.
   For example, fanout=256 provides 256 possible buckets (0x00 to 0xFF), requiring 8 bits from the hash.
   The hex prefix length is `log2(fanout)/4` characters (since each hex character represents 4 bits).
-  The same fanout value is used throughout all levels of a single HAMT structure.
+  The same fanout value is used throughout all levels of a single HAMT structure
-  Implementations choose fanout based on their specific trade-offs between tree depth and node size
   :::warning
   Implementations MUST limit the `fanout` parameter to a maximum of 1024 to prevent denial-of-service attacks.
 Excessively large fanout values can cause memory exhaustion